 Ash Dieback Disease

 It is the most significant tree disease to affect the UK since Dutch Elm Disease.
-In Britain, the disease was first officially recorded in south-east England in 2012 from where it has spread west across the UK.
-It is now affecting most parts of Scotland.

 The fungus (Hymenoscyphus fraxineus) attaches itself to the leaves of ash trees and spreads through the branches where it blocks the water transport systems, causing leaf loss, lesions in the wood and on the bark.
 This leads to the gradual dieback of the tree crown.
 Trees become brittle, with branches breaking off or the whole tree failing.
 If they are not managed appropriately, trees are at risk of collapsing, presenting an immediate danger to the surrounding area.